Modify, simplify, apply

 Or watching Alex Ovechkin scoring from the impossible angle.
 It helps when you know the game.

-There is some controversy who did the first heart transplant in the United States.
+There is some controversy about who did the first heart transplant in the United States.
 Everybody agrees Cooley was one of the firsts.
 In the interview, which I linked below, he describes why this milestone presented such a unique problem.

 The difficulty was not with a technical part of the procedure.
 In 1968, many surgeons were capable of doing a heart transplant.
 The problem was with the timing of harvesting of an organ from the donor.
 Traditionally, death was pronounced when the heart had stopped.
-This was not compatible with the use of the same organ for transplantation.
+This was incompatible with the use of the same organ for transplantation.
 It was too late.
 Subsequently, the concept of ‘brain death’ was formulated, and that made organ harvesting much more practical.
 By defining the brain activity as the determinant of life, the heart still could be a well-functioning organ and a capable candidate for sustaining another life.

 Well, in 1968 the definition of brain death was just formulated and not widely accepted yet.
 For his first transplant, Cooley took a heart from a victim of a gunshot wound to the head.
 So, according to the widely accepted Vatican definition, he took the organ from the person still alive.
 For that, he faced the ethic problems himself.
 But this was also skillfully used by the bright attorney defending the person who did the shooting.
-He got off the hook on basis that he was not the person who killed the victim.
+He got off the hook on the basis that he was not the person who killed the victim.
 Cooley was.
 Another good lawyer helped the surgeon get off the hook.

 But the re-defining of a patient’s death didn’t solve all the problems for the doctors.
 Their patients were dying of rejection.
 Until cyclosporine opened the path to ethical acceptance of the heart transplants.